hfzzddn/PostgreSQL-Project-Library-/README.md

 INTRODUCTION

-The PostgreSQL Library project is a demonstration of the skills and knowledge acquired through the Datacamp online course, particularly in PostgreSQL.
-Leveraging the tools provided by pgAdmin, this project aims to showcase proficiency in data analysis and database management.
+The PostgreSQL Library project is a demonstration of the skills and knowledge that I acquired through the Datacamp online course, particularly in PostgreSQL.
+By leveraging the tools provided by pgAdmin, this project aims to showcase proficiency in data analysis and database management.

 ABOUT THE DATASET

 **books Table**
 - **isbn**: The unique identifier for each book.
 Converted to uppercase for consistency.
   - Duplicate are already remove.